 Thomas Jefferson Was the Primary Author

-Unlike the constitution, the Declaration of Independence has a primary author, Thomas Jefferson.
-Jefferson contributed more to the Declaration of Independence than any any of his contemporaries.
-His writing includes phrases such as “all men are created equal” and “life, liberty and the pursuit of happiness,” which are frequently quoted and used to make political arguments today.
+Unlike the Constitution, the Declaration of Independence has a primary author, Thomas Jefferson.
+Jefferson contributed more to the Declaration of Independence than any of his contemporaries.
+His writing includes phrases such as “all men are created equal” and “life, liberty, and the pursuit of happiness,” frequently quoted and used to make political arguments today.

 The Vote for Independence